1. Parenting

-Teaching Your Toddler About Wind
+Teaching About the Wind

-One way children love to experience the wind is by flying a kite.
-Kites can be difficult to manage for toddlers, though, since their pull can be very strong.
-And, of course, toddlers have barely mastered walking, so they can't get the good running start needed to launch a kite into the air.
-A good alternative to a kite is a balloon tied to a string.
-If you're out flying a kite with a sibling, you might make sure to bring a balloon around so your toddler feels like they, too, are experiencing the wind.
-Just make sure to supervise closely and dispose of the balloon properly after play since it can be a choking hazard when popped or deflated.
+If your toddler is too small for a kite, a good alternative is a balloon tied to a string.
+If you're out flying a kite with an older sibling, you might want to bring a balloon along so your toddler feels like they, too, are participating and experiencing the wind.
+As always, make sure to supervise closely and dispose of the balloon properly.
+It can become a choking hazard when popped or deflated.

 • Air